Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 ## 6. Merge!

 Once you're are able to resolve / address all issues and come to a consensus then it's time to merge your changes to master branch.
-We recommend you first pull from master and make sure the build is successful and all conflict are resolved (also consider notifying reviewers of any large conflicts that might have occurred and point them to the appropriate commits), then feel free to merge to master and delete the remote branch since it's no longer required.
+We recommend you to first pull from master and make sure the build is successful and all conflict are resolved (also consider notifying reviewers of any large conflicts that might have occurred and point them to the appropriate commits), then feel free to merge to master and delete the remote branch since it's no longer required.